Administrative Procedure 317

 - High-Risk Behaviours

-- Upon receiving a report of high-risk behaviour, the principal or designate shall initiate the protocol for the Level I response of the VTRA Team composed of the principal, family school liaison counsellor and police in order to assess the high-risk behaviour.
+- Upon receiving a report of high-risk behaviour, the principal or designate shall initiate the threat assessment team composed of the principal, family school liaison counsellor and police in order to assess the high-risk behaviour.

-- In cases where it is believed a Criminal Code violation has occurred, the police officer assigned to the VTRA Team will determine whether or not charges will be laid.
+- In cases where it is believed a Criminal Code violation has occurred, the police officer assigned to the threat assessment team will determine whether or not charges will be laid.

-- If the police choose not to lay initial charges, the VTRA Team shall continue to conduct a risk assessment and determine follow-up recommendations.
+- If the police choose not to lay initial charges, the threat assessment team shall continue to conduct a risk assessment and determine follow-up recommendations.

 - The principal shall notify the parent(s) of the student making the threat at the earliest opportunity, as well as the parents of those students against whom the threat was made.
 Parents become an integral part of the initial risk assessment process.

-- The VTRA Team (Level I and/or Level II) shall guide the process from initial assessment to planning interventions to decrease risk, to plans for re-entry to school where a suspension has occurred.
+- The threat assessment team shall guide the process from initial assessment to planning interventions to decrease risk, to plans for re-entry to school where a suspension has occurred.

 - If circumstances warrant, and following the completion of necessary assessments, team members may work with the student(s) and their parent(s) to complete an Intervention Plan that becomes a signed contract by all participants.